The Tale of the Woodcutter and his Daughters: Assyrian people

 Russo-Assyrian author Konstantin P. (Bar-Mattai) Matveev translated and published a tale from the Assyrian people, titled "Теленок" ("The [Bull] Calf").
 In this tale, an old couple find a bull calf on their doorstep and take him in.
 Later, the little animal asks his mother to woo the princess for him.
 The king hears her proposal, but asks him to perform some tasks first: first, to build a large palace as splendid as the king's; then, to amass as much gold as silver as the king has, and lastly, to create pathways of marble decorated with fountains between the old couple's house and the king's palace.
 The bull calf turns into a human youth, rubs a ring and with a command fulfills the king's orders.
 He marries the princess and, on the wedding night, takes off the bovine skin, but wears it again in the morning.
 One day, the princess tells her mother about her husband's woman form, and the queen advises her to ask for his bull calf skin and burn it in a tandoor oven.
 The princess tricks her husband, is given the animal skin and burns it, despite her husband's warnings.
 The human bull calf becomes a bird and flies away.
 The princess goes after him with iron shoes and an iron cane, but cannot find him.
 Seeing that her iron shoes are worn out, she then builds an inn to give food and water to travellers in exchange for news of her husband.
 One day, a father and duo son come to the inn and tell the princess about a strange sight: the son went looking for their donkeys, saw three camels delivering flour to a mill and three pigeons (one yellow, one white, one blue) perched on their donkeys talking about lost wives; the blue one about his who has built an inn.
-After listening to the story, the princess asks to be guided to the place where the duo.
+After listening to the story, the princess asks to be guided to the place where the duo were.
 The princess arrives at the mill and meets her husband, who tells her his family might kill her.
 Despite the danger, the princess opts to be with him, and he hides her with her sister.
 However, his mother discovers the princess and imposes chores on her: to wash a piece of white wool black and to wash the blackened wool, white again, then to go to her sister and get a comb.
 The princess's husband helps her in all tasks: to get the comb - which is a trap, since his aunt might devour her -, she is to use a command to a river of pus and blood, give the correct fodder for a lion and a horse; get the comb in the aunt's barn and escape.
 The princess follows his advice and escapes.
 Finally, the mother-in-law weds her son to her niece, but he kills his cousin and escapes with the princess.
 They change shape to throw off their pursuers: first, an old man (him) and a mill (the princess); and a gardener (him) and a cucumber orchard (the princess).
 The husband's sisters notice the cucumber orchard is the princess, but stay their hand and go back to their mother.
 The princess and her husband return to her kingdom and celebrate a new wedding.